 If you expand a voice of the menu and select an item, the window on the right will show the related parameters:

-Click the icon of each parameter to enable/disable it
+enable/disable it.

 For each user you can decide if they can Delete/Insert/Modify the items into each table, or which audio tables they can work on, and so on.